bmob222/harbor/README.md

 ### Quality of life extras

 - **Multiple profiles**, each with its own parental settings, content hiding, and PIN.
 Switching profiles resets unlocks.
-- **Parental controls** that PIN gate any room and hide Anime, Live TV, or Sports per profile.
+- **Parental controls** that PIN gate any room and hide Anime or Live TV per profile.
-- **A player layout editor** with drag and drop placement of the on screen HUD, plus a player skin/shell picker.
+- **A player layout editor** with drag and drop placement of the on screen HUD.
 - **Languages** with 26 options and reordering.
 - **Hotkeys** with a rebind UI and conflict detection.
 - **Bandwidth** controls including a cap and a built in speed test.